MichiganDataScienceTeam/MDST-Onboarding/README.md

 ## Submission

-You will submit your tutorial materials when you indicate your project preferences.
-This form will come out in the coming weeks.
+The tutorial submission form will be released soon.

 In your submission, make sure to select the option saying you are new a member, and submit the link to your repository containing all your tutorial checkpoints.
 We are looking for: